-All inter-company transactions and balances within Marchex have been eliminated in consolidation.
+All significant inter-company transactions and balances within Marchex have been eliminated in consolidation.
 Our purchase accounting resulted in all assets and liabilities from our acquisitions being recorded at their estimated fair values on the respective acquisition dates.
 All goodwill, intangible assets and liabilities resulting from the acquisitions have been recorded in our financial statements.
-Certain reclassifications have been made to the condensed consolidated financial statements in the prior period to conform to the current period presentation.

-In July 2013, we sold certain assets related to Archeo's pay per click advertising services.
-As a result, the operating results related to these certain payper-click assets are shown as discontinued operations in the condensed consolidated statements of operations for all periods presented (see Note 15.
+In July 2013, we sold certain assets related to our pay-per-click advertising services.
+The operating results related to these services have been classified and presented as discontinued operations, net of tax, in the condensed consolidated statements of operations for all periods presented (see Note 14.
 Discontinued Operations).